 WHO WE ARE

-District5 enjoys sharing its passion for chamber music with young musicians; they have designed educational programs for the Virginia Arts Fest, DC Youth Orchestra Program, the American Youth Philharmonic, and the UMBC Wind Ensemble.
-At the University of Maryland, District5 served as the Ensemble-in-Residence for both the 2016 and 2017 High School Music Academy and was UMD's Graduate Fellowship Wind Quintet from 2013-15.
+District5 also enjoys sharing its love for chamber music with young musicians.
+They have designed educational programs for the Virginia Arts Fest, DC Youth Orchestra Program, American Youth Philharmonic, and the UMBC Wind Ensemble, and served as Ensemble-In-Residence at the University of Maryland’s High School Music Academy.
+In the summer of 2025, they will serve as faculty for American Youth Philharmonic Orchestra’s Wind Chamber Music Academy.

 D5 MEMBERS